6 Employee Benefits

 Term insurance for eligible dependents is available at group rates and offers two options.
 Option A provides coverage for the spouse equal to 50% of the employee's optional life insurance and for each child 10% of the employee’s optional life insurance.
 Option B provides $5,000 coverage for the spouse and each eligible dependent child.

 Regular employees are eligible for this insurance, which provides a monthly income to an employee who becomes totally disabled through sickness or injury.
 The amount of monthly income provided will be 65% of the basic monthly salary the employee was earning at the onset of disability minus other disability benefits he/she is eligible for.
 The premium is based on the employee's current salary.
-For further information regarding this plan, contact the Department of Human Resources.
+For further information regarding this plan, contact the Department of Employee Services.

 Budgeted employees are eligible to purchase AD&D insurance to provide coverage against certain types of dismemberment or death from any type of accident, on or off the job.
 The employee's family may be included on this policy.
 These benefits are payable in addition to any other coverage which may be in effect.
 Employees may purchase up to $250,000 of coverage in $10,000 increments, regardless of their annual budgeted salary.
 If an employee’s annual salary exceeds $25,000, he/she can buy up to 10 times the annual salary with a maximum coverage of $800,000.
 The coverage amount available to the employee's family is based on a percentage of the employee's amount of insurance.